eramons/techblog/content/post/asuschromebook_debian.md

 sudo reboot
 ```

-After doing this, I was able to boot with Ctrl-D. Once logged in over serial, we can install the X system and other necessary packages:
+After doing this, I was able to boot my custom mainline kernel with Ctrl-D. Once logged in over serial, we can install the X system and other necessary packages:
 ```
 apt-get install xserver-xorg gnome firmware-libertas
 ```

-_NOTE: same as before and before getting the wi-fi to work, I had to use a network cable._
+_NOTE I: same as before and before getting the wi-fi to work, I had to use a network cable._

+_NOTE II: the chromebook has only a little drive (16 GB).
+For a productive setup, I ended up moving my /home partition to the sdcard - letting only the base system / on the ROOT-D partition._

 ## 6. Debian Kernel